BIG WALNUT AREA HISTORICAL SOCIETY

 All Officers shall be elected for a term of two (2) years.
 Trustees shall be elected for terms of three (3) years each.
 In the November election, the candidates receiving the highest number of votes shall be elected to serve.

-The ballot for officers to be elected will be announced to
+officers to be elected will be announced to the

 D. Election of

 Officers - The officers and trustees shall be chosen by a